dev-leonzera/dev-leonzera/README.md

 - :books: Graduating IT in IFRN :green_heart: ❤
-- **Backend** web developer. **Fullstack** apprentice.
-- 💻 NodeJS, JavaScript, VueJS, React and **more**.
-- 🔭 I’m currently coding with NodeJS/Express, Vue/React and PostgreSQL
+- 💻 Currently working as Junior Web Developer.
-- 🌱 I’m currently learning Design Patterns, Architecture, UX/UI and some other cool things.
+- 🌱 Currently learning Design Patterns, Architecture, UX/UI and some other cool things.

 - ⚡ Also, I'm: